 The programme’s first aim is to extend study of the economy beyond mathematical modelling.
 The point of departure is therefore the importance of making sense of the economic needs, practices, and aspirations of people on the ground in particular places and times.
 But understanding, and changing, an economy that has gone global cannot rest solely on addressing local particulars.
 The challenge is to undertake research at various levels that helps to explain why people’s concerns are often distorted and thwarted by the interests of big money and big bureaucracy, what they manage to do for themselves in the face of this, and how they may, conceivably, find common ground in selected instances with elements within these powerful forces, thereby advancing the prospects for a more equitable global economy.

 The fellowships carry a competitive stipend, with additional funds available for field research and conference attendance.
 Successful applicants from beyond South Africa will receive a return airfare from their countries of origin.
 Fellowships will be awarded for one year in the first instance, with renewal for a second year dependent on progress.

-The closing date for applications is 15 March 2019.
+The closing date for applications is 31 May 2021.